-Other than creating and implementing a business continuity plan, flexible workspaces can also come in to help you and your business recover in the face of a disaster.
-There's a whole variety of short-term workspaces around Southeast Asia in which you can rent a desk or an office on daily or monthly plans if your office has sustained damages.
+Other than creating and implementing a business continuity plan, flexible workspaces can also come in to help you and your business recover in the face of a disaster or a health crisis.
+There's a whole variety of short-term workspaces around Southeast Asia in which you can rent a desk or an office on daily or monthly plans.
 As they are plug-and-play, you don't have to worry about setting up and paying electricity or utility bills since they're already part of the office package.
 Simply bring your laptop or tablet, connect to the WiFi and you can start working.

 Depending on your budget, you may already want to rent an office that's on another part of the city from your own office so you can immediately move if disaster strikes.
 Alternatively, you can purchase coworking passes, something similar to the FlySpaces Passport corporate package, to have on hold in case you need to move your team to another workspace on a temporary basis.

 This is not a definitive guide on the one and only way to prepare for a disaster but it is a good baseline for what you should start thinking about in order to minimize the potential damages.
 If you'd like further assistance or further information on how flexible workspaces can be incorporated into your business continuity plan then don't hesitate to reach out to us at email@example.com and one of our representatives will reach out to you to discuss your options.